dwyerb/arcgis_cdk/README.md

 You will need to edit this file we your private IP addresses from the arcgis_cdk deployment above.

+Note: Use the same username and password for all credentials in the DSC Configuration file.

 ### S3 Bucket Artifacts

 We are going to execute code remotely on EC2 Instances and some of the execution requires files to be present in our S3 bucket that was created by the CDK.